-The Employee Access Center (EAC) may be found at http://inside.cfisd.net.
+The Employee Access Center (EAC) may be found at http://my.cfisd.net.
 This site gives employees access to view current information on file with the district regarding their demographics, salary and benefits, leave information, payroll check information, deductions and benefits information, annual pay statement, and certifications on file.
 This site also allows employees to change or update the demographic information on-line.
-The following may also be found at the EAC: paycheck stubs, W-2s, and W-4s.
+The following may also be found at the EAC: paycheck stubs, W-2s, W-4s, and 1095-Cs.